neuromorphic-paris/Matlab-tools/README.md

 supported formats are **.es** ([the eventstream format](https://github.com/neuromorphic-paris/event_stream)) and **.dat**.
 In case your primary goal is to convert files, have a look at [utilities](https://github.com/neuromorphic-paris/utilities).

 #### quick view
 a simple viewer that accumulates the events for display purposes.
-Slow.
+Slow and not very pretty.
 Try to use [better tools](https://github.com/neuromorphic-paris/tutorials/wiki/4.-ATIS-event-stream-viewer).

 #### spatial and temporal cropping
 crop recordings in space (x,y) and time (ts).

 #### activity
-add a new field to the recording that displays activity over the whole input frame for each event.
-Options are `'exponential'` (default) and `'linear'`
+add a new field to the recording that displays activity for all events given.
+By default it will split activity for On and Off events respectively.
+You may also choose the type of decay as `'exponential'` (default) or `'linear'`

 #### shannonise
 sometimes it is necessary to convert a sparse event representation into one that is sampled regurlarly.
 Currently this works well with the activity, this could however be adapted to accumulate events for frames (boohh) etc.

 #### merging streams of events
-useful if you have multiple streams of events such as in a grid, all events are sorted by timestamp.
+useful if you have multiple streams of events such as in a grid.
+All events are sorted by timestamp.